-The rates the Association charges on loans indexed to variable rates increased during 2022, consistent with the increase in our variable cost of funds.
-Our net interest margin increased from previous years primarily due to higher average loan volume coupled with an increase in earnings associated with our invested capital.
-This was partially offset by a slight decrease in member spreads as a result of income recovered on nonaccrual loans in prior year.
+Our net interest margin increased to 2.72% in 2023 from 2.69% in 2022 primarily due to higher average loan volume coupled with an increase in earnings associated with our invested capital.
 Our loan portfolio continues to be well diversified in Variable, Indexed Rate, and Fixed Rate loan products.

-Provision for Loan Losses
+Provision for Credit Losses

-We monitor our loan portfolio on a regular basis to determine if any increase through provision for loan losses or decrease through a loan loss reversal in our allowance for loan losses is warranted based on our assessment of the probable and estimable losses inherent in our loan portfolio.
-We recorded a loan loss reversal of \$1.1 million and \$391 thousand in 2022 and 2021, respectively.
-In 2020, we recorded a provision for loan loss of \$342 thousand.
-The loan loss reversal recorded in 2022 was primarily the result of the Association updating its probability of default (PD) loss factors to be consistent with the latest Farm Credit System's Combined System Risk Rating Guidance (Farm Credit Curve), which resulted in a lower allowance for loan loss.
+We monitor our loan portfolio on a regular basis to determine if any increase through provision for credit losses or decrease through a credit loss reversal in our allowance for credit losses is warranted based on our estimate of credit losses over the remaining expected life of loans.
+We recorded a credit loss reversal of \$940 thousand, \$1.1 million, and \$391 thousand in 2023, 2022, and 2021, respectively.
+The credit loss reversal recorded in 2023 was primarily the result of the Association updating its probability of default (PD) loss factors to be consistent with the latest Farm Credit System's Combined System Risk Rating Guidance (Farm Credit Curve), along with a favorable adjustment from our loan and economic performance forecasts, which resulted in a lower allowance for credit losses.
 This was partially offset by an increase in loan volume.
-Further discussion of the provision for loan losses can be found in Note 3, "Loans and Allowance for Loan Losses," of the accompanying consolidated financial statements.
+Further discussion of the provision for credit losses can be found in Note 3, "Loans and Allowance for Credit Losses," of the accompanying consolidated financial statements.